xthemadgenius/btcrec-cli/docs/INSTALL.md

 ### Android via Termux ###
 Some warnings and notes...

 * Termux is not automatically tested like other platforms...
+(So I won't be automatically notified if this process breaks)

 * Your phone may not have sufficient cooling to run BTCRecover for any meaninful length of time